felipegutierrez/crypto-miners-demo/README.md

 ```

 ### Adding Gpu to a rack
+You can add a Gpu with `produced` property or not.
+The default value for `produced` is `0` and this value will increase on the `produced` property of the Rack.
 ```
 curl -v --request POST --header "Content-Type: application/json" --data '{ "id": "rack-2", "produced": 0.3 }' http://localhost:9000/api/racks
+curl -v --request POST --header "Content-Type: application/json" --data '{ "id": "rack-2" }' http://localhost:9000/api/racks
 ```

 ### Listing all racks: